phiresky/blog/posts/2019/rga--ripgrep-for-zip-targz-docx-odt-epub-jpg.md

 -   I wanted to add a photograph adapter (based on object classification / detection) for fun, so you can grep for "mountain" and it will show pictures of mountains, like in Google Photos.
 It worked with [YOLO](https://pjreddie.com/darknet/yolo/), but something more useful and state-of-the art [like this](https://github.com/aimagelab/show-control-and-tell) proved very hard to integrate.
 -   7z adapter (couldn't find a nice to use Rust library with streaming)
--   allow per-adapter configuration options (probably via env (RGA_ADAPTERXYZ_CONF=json))
+-   Allow per-adapter configuration options (probably via env (RGA_ADAPTERXYZ_CONF=json))
--   maybe use a different disk kv-store as a cache instead of rkv, because I had some [weird problems](src/preproc_cache.rs#30) with that.
+-   Maybe use a different disk kv-store as a cache instead of rkv, because I had some [weird problems](src/preproc_cache.rs#30) with that.
 SQLite is great.
 All other Rust alternatives I could find don't allow writing from multiple processes.
+-   Tests!
--   there's some more (mostly technical) todos in the code I don't know how to fix
+-   There's some more (mostly technical) todos in the code I don't know how to fix

 ## Similar tools